Special Considerations in People With HIV

 Clinical Presentation of COVID-19 in People With HIV

 It is currently unknown whether people with HIV have a higher incidence of SARS-CoV-2 infection or a higher rate of progression to symptomatic disease than the general population.
-Approximately 50% of people with HIV in the United States are aged >50 years,29 and many have comorbidities that are associated with more severe cases of COVID-19.
-These comorbidities include hypertension, diabetes mellitus, cardiovascular disease, a history of smoking, chronic lung disease, chronic liver disease, and cancer.30
+Approximately 50% of people with HIV in the United States are aged >50 years,37 and many have comorbidities that are associated with more severe COVID-19.
+These comorbidities include hypertension, diabetes mellitus, cardiovascular disease, a history of smoking, chronic lung disease, chronic liver disease, and cancer.38

-There are a number of case reports and case series that describe the clinical presentation of COVID-19 in people with HIV.4-11,31,32 These studies indicate that the clinical presentation of COVID-19 is similar in people with and without HIV.
-Most of the published reports describe populations in which most of the individuals with HIV are on ART and have achieved virologic suppression.
-Consequently, the current understanding of the impact of COVID-19 in those with advanced HIV who have low CD4 counts or persistent HIV viremia is limited.
+There are a number of case reports and case series that describe the clinical presentation of COVID-19 in people with HIV.4-11,21,39 These studies indicate that the clinical presentation of COVID-19 is similar in people with and without HIV.
+Most of the published reports describe populations in which the majority of individuals with HIV are receiving ART and have achieved virologic suppression.
+Consequently, the current understanding of the impact of COVID-19 in people with advanced HIV and low CD4 counts or persistent HIV viremia is limited.

 Managing COVID-19 in People With HIV